B.A. and M.A. in Journalism, Renmin University of China

-Ph.D. in mass communication, minor in history, University of Minnesota
+Ph.D. in Mass Communication, with minor in History, University of Minnesota

 - Media Sociology

-YONG Z. VOLZ (张咏) is the Roger Gafke Faculty Fellow and is chair of the Journalism Studies faculty at the Missouri School of Journalism.
+YONG VOLZ (张咏) is the Roger Gafke Distinguished Faculty Fellow and is chair of the Journalism Studies faculty at the Missouri School of Journalism.

 Volz’s research centers on journalists and their place in society and history.
-Working primarily in the tradition of historical and comparative sociology, her research explores the formation of journalists as a distinctive occupational group, especially concerning gender and social stratification, accumulation of symbolic capital, career path and professional mobility, social movements, and the construction of collective identity.
+Working primarily in the tradition of historical and comparative sociology, her research explores the formation of journalists as a distinctive occupational group, especially concerning gender, race, and the impact of social movements on the collective construction of journalistic identity.
 She has examined empirical cases spanning three centuries from both the United States and China.
 Her published work addresses the elite formation of U.S. foreign correspondents, gender disparities among Pulitzer Prize winners, American women journalists in the post-feminist era, pioneers in U.S. journalism education and their transcultural practices, Western missionary journalists in late nineteenth-century China, and the first generation of Chinese women journalists in the early twentieth century, among other topics.

 Born in Beijing and raised in Shanghai, Volz received bachelor’s and master’s degrees in journalism from Renmin University of China, where she also self-studied and passed China’s National Judicial Exam.
 She received a master’s degree in communication from the Chinese University of Hong Kong and a doctoral degree in mass communication with a minor in history from the University of Minnesota, where she received several scholarships and the university-wide dissertation fellowship.